 Sources include "Uphill Racers" by Chris Mason and "A Record of the RAC British Hill Climb Championship by Paul Sheldon and Duncan Rabagliati.
 Adam Ferrington kindly provided details from March records.
-Alan Cox and Jeremy Jackson supplied the pictures.
+Thanks also to Alan Cox, Jeremy Jackson and Michel Hewitt for supplying pictures.

 These histories last updated on .